epage/epage.github.io/blog/blog/redefining-failure.md

 ### `failure::Error` is not a `Fail`

 While `failure::Error` acts as a boxed `Failed`, it isn't a `Fail`.
-This requires specialization because `From<Fail> for Error` would conflict with `From<T> for T`.
+This isn't possible without specialization because `From<Fail> for Error` would conflict with `From<T> for T`.

 ### `failure::Error::cause` is a foot-gun